-As someone rightly put, Jungle Island is big enough to impress the visitors but not big for kids to get exhausted.
+As someone rightly put it, Jungle Island is big enough to impress visitors but not big for kids to get exhausted.

-However, with so many things to do at Jungle Island, it makes sense to be aware of where you are going.
+However, with so many things to do at Jungle Island, knowing where you are going makes sense.

-We suggest you bookmark this page or download this map of Jungle Island for use later especially if you will be visiting with kids.
+Bookmark this page or download this Jungle Island map for use later, especially if you visit with kids.